isc-projects/stork/doc/user/overview.rst

   The Stork server gracefully supports the hub-and-spoke feature.

+  Introduced in Stork 0.3.0.

 - Viewing the DHCP daemon details

   The user can see the details of the Kea DHCP daemons.
 The UI displays the daemon version, the database backends, the loaded hooks, and the whole configuration in a JSON format.

+  Introduced in Stork 0.3.0.

 Modifying the DHCP data
 ~~~~~~~~~~~~~~~~~~~~~~~